shiblon/entroq/README.md

 All clients would then use the `grpc` backend to connect to this service, again with gRPC authentication and all else that it provides.
 This is the preferred way to use the EntroQ client library.
+In fact, the `eqc` command-line client is really just a gRPC client that can be used to speak to the default Docker container mentioned earlier.

 As a basic example of how to set up a gRPC-based EntroQ client: